9514Edward/nativeplants.info/Documentation.md

     conn = mysql.connector.connect(**MYSQL_CONFIG)
     cursor = conn.cursor(dictionary=True)

+    MAX_IMAGES_PER_PLANT = 7  # Limit images per plant

     try:
+        # Select all base plants OR plants with no images yet
         cursor.execute("""
             SELECT *
             FROM usda_plantlist
             WHERE synonym_symbol IS NULL
-              AND scientific_name_with_author NOT REGEXP ' var\\.| subsp\\.| ssp\\.| f\\.| forma' ORDER BY scientific_name;
+              AND scientific_name_with_author NOT REGEXP ' var\\.| subsp\\.| ssp\\.| f\\.| forma' OR symbol NOT IN (SELECT DISTINCT plant_id FROM plant_images) ORDER BY scientific_name;
         """)
         plants = cursor.fetchall()